nbottarini/cqbus-kt/README.md

 # Asimov CQBus
 Simple kotlin/java command &amp; query bus.
-For usage in CQRS and Clean Architecture / Hexagonal.
+For use in CQRS and Clean Architecture / Hexagonal projects.

 ## Usage